Clinical trial regulatory in Taiwan

 • The review records and results are then sent to other IRBs in all participating sites

-• These IRBs conducts an expedited based review which completes in 10 days
+• These IRBs conduct an expedited review which is completed in 10 days

 Figure 2.
 Innovative cIRB system for multi-centered clinical trials in Taiwan (Adapted from http://www.taiwanclinicaltrials.tw/why1.php)

-• By this process, the overall review time can be reduced to 14 days by a fast track review, if the sponsor submits the protocol simultaneously to the US FDA and/or European Medicines Agency.
+• Through this process, the fast-track review can reduce the overall review time to 14 days if the sponsor submits the protocol simultaneously to the US FDA and/or the European Medicines Agency.

 Risk management of clinical trials in Taiwan